omarandstuff/reducthor/README.md

 If you are using react-redux to handle state from inside components you can use Reducthor to replace the mapToDispatch approach.

-Just set the provider store using the reacthor store
+Just set the provider store using the Reacthor store property

 ```js
 import React from 'react'